The Raw & the Remix: Background

 In 1989, the Fine Young Cannibals' soul and dance-influenced second album The Raw & the Cooked became a major international commercial and critical success, scoring two number 1 singles in the United States, "She Drives Me Crazy" and "Good Thing".
 The album itself also reached number 1 in the United Kingdom and United States.
 For the band's record labels I.R.S.
 Records and London Records, the album's success was unprecedented, and "they didn't know how to handle it."
 The band's third album was eagerly anticipated by their labels, who were hoping it to top the success the band had achieved in 1989.

-Nonetheless, by late 1990, two years had passed since the band had released The Raw & the Cooked, and there was no new album by the band in sight.
+Nonetheless, by late 1990, nearly two years had passed since the band released The Raw & the Cooked, and there was no new album by the band in sight.
 The band were infamous for their "sluggardly production pace", owing to how three years had passed between their first two albums, and as The Raw & the Cooked was a major success, there was still big anticipation for new music by the band.
 Inspired by these factors, the band's record label, I.R.S.
 Records, took this an opportunity to release a remix album of the band's material as a "stop gap" between the band's albums.
 Remixes of the band's material, most of which were gathered on the remix album, were released as B-sides to their 1989 singles.